MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 Consider some examples that demonstrate how simple classification logic might misrepresent reality.

 - A manager viewed one report this week.
 However, prior to that week, the manager hadn't viewed any reports in the past six months.
 You shouldn't consider this manager to be a frequent user based on recent usage alone.
 - A report creator publishes a new report every week.
 When you analyze usage by frequent users, the report creator's regular activity appears to be positive.
-However, upon further investigation you discover that this user has been re-publishing a new report (with a new report name) every time they edit the report.
-It would be useful for the report creator to have additional training.
+However, upon further investigation you discover that this user has been republishing a new report (with a new report name) every time they edit the report.
+It would be useful for the report creator to have more training.
 - An executive views a report sporadically, and so their usage classification changes frequently.
 You might need to analyze certain types of users, such as executives, differently.
 - An internal auditor views critical reports once a year.
 The internal auditor may appear to be an inactive user because of their infrequent usage.
 Someone might take steps to remove their Pro or PPU license.
 Or someone might believe that a report should be retired since it's used infrequently.